 Smart Structures Laboratory

-The $15 million laboratory includes a major three-dimensional testing facility developed for large scale testing of civil, mechanical, aerospace and mining engineering components and systems.
-We conduct research over a broad range of infrastructure related areas, including large-scale testing of new engineering materials and components.
+Swinburne's innovative Smart Structures Laboratory forms part of the Centre for Sustainable Infrastructure (CSI) and conducts research over a broad range of infrastructure related areas, including large-scale testing of new engineering materials and components.

 Equipment for large-scale experiments

 The Smart Structures Laboratory also provides the equipment for large-scale quasti-static and cyclic testing of material and structural components, which include:

 - MTS 1MN hydraulic universal testing making

 - MTS 250 kN dynamic UTM model 819 high rate test machine

 - Instron 8801 100 kN dynamic testing machine with temperature chamber